Terpz710/DailyRewardsPE/README.md

     <a href="https://github.com/Terpz710/DailyRewardsPE/tree/main"><img src="https://github.com/Terpz710/DailyRewardsPE/blob/main/icon.png"></img></a><br>
     <b>DailyRewardsPE for Pocketmine-MP</b>

+# Warning ⚠️

+This is the original DailyRewardsPE.
+DailyRewardsPM is a copy if my plugin. beaware!

 # Description
 DailyRewards plugin is designed for Pocketmine-MP.
 With this plugin players could now do one of the following commands "/daily", "/weekly" and "/monthly" to get 1 randomly selected items from the rewards list.
 The loot are divided by types such as daily will only retrieve the items from the daily items list ect.
 Take a look at "rewards.yml".
 Custom Enchantments are supported(PiggyCE) as well as my BankNotes plugin.
 [BANKNOTESPLUS-CLICK ME](https://poggit.pmmp.io/ci/Terpz710/BankNotesPlus/~)